visualcommunicationdesign/visualcommunicationdesign.github.io/assignment2021_1.md

 ### Instructions

-Select 4 images from our <a href="{{site.baseurl}}/selection2021">selection</a> and base your analysis on the Jakobson model.
+Select n (number to be announced) images from our <a href="{{site.baseurl}}/selection2021">selection</a> and base your analysis on the Jakobson model.
 Importantly, look for connections between the elements, for example between form and content.

 <!--